gloriama/typing-practice/README.md

 This script will also add your mistakes to a JSON file so that you can see a long-term log of your mistakes.
 This will help pinpoint which characters you should practice most.

-## Alphabet customization
+## Customization

 As mentioned, you can easily swap out the existing alphabets for any of your choosing.
-Simply edit the alphabet-related fields inside `config.js`.
+Simply edit the specified fields inside `config.js`.

 ### `generateRandom` alphabets